 This project is based on the 12th United Nations Sustainable Development Goal, Responsible Consumption and Production.
 In the era of economic globalization, massive material waste has been generated from producing tourist souvenirs.
 Students focused on identifying issues and developing sustainable design solutions through field research, interviews, and focus groups.
-They finally delivered a sustainable packaging concept of whisky tourism souvenirs based on five senses, which eliminate homogenization and are customized to Scotland's region.
-This research also leads to a service system that supports and improves tourists’ whisky-purchasing process.
+They delivered a sustainable packaging concept of whisky tourism souvenirs based on five senses, which are customized to Scotland's region.

 The field research at Edinburgh Whisky Experience Centre was a signiﬁcant turning point in the students’ research.

 Firstly, the booking system is thoughtful.
 With 15 people per group, the appointment system ensures that travellers are comfortable during their experience.
 Secondly, the experience process is standardised and suitable for all users.
 After starting the experience, visitors went through the container train, the immersive scent lounge, the whisky tasting and the history gallery.
 This process allows whisky tourists to follow the narrator and become fully immersed in the world of whisky after a short half-hour experience.
 Thirdly, the whole sensory experience and digital technology assistance are impressive.
 The Experience Centre uses a combination of technologies such as holographic projections and 4D experiences to allow visitors to experience the whisky-making process more immersively.
 The students were surprised using the ﬁve senses design during the introduction of the cinema room, which was fully engaging through cards that smell the ﬂavours of different origins combined with overhead videos of the sources.

 The students compared the Experience Centre with other souvenir shops and what attracted them the most was the multi-sensory experience.